zhieejhia93/virtual_test_bed/doc/content/htgr/htr-10/griffin_htr10_model.md

 The available options are all rods in (ARI), all rods out (ARO), one rod in (1RI), and temperatures at 393K and 523K.
-These cross section libraries are in the "xs" folder.
+These cross-section libraries are in the "xs" folder.

-If equivalence factors are to be used, make sure to select a library in the "sph" folder that is consistent with the cross section library.
+If equivalence factors are to be used, make sure to select a library in the "sph" folder that is consistent with the cross-section library.

 !listing htgr/htr-10/steady/htr-10-full.i
          block=GlobalParams